 a.
 Contact public and private landowners, agencies, and nonprofit organizations to find out about volunteer opportunities.
+(See appendix B: Resources for information on control)

 BMP A-11: Follow the property guidelines for all animal waste disposals.

 a.
 If the property does not have a proper receptacle, haul waste out and dispose of it properly.